Making a Difference

 Malala is credited with having said that “One child, one teacher, one book, one pen can change the world.”
 I’m inclined to agree.

 There is, of course, a way to end (or at least to reduce) the problem of homelessness, whether in Edinburgh, in the rest of the UK or anywhere else.
 And what is it?
 To provide homeless people with an affordable home.
-Of course, Emma does not bother to say anything about that possible solution.
-But as I am someone who cannot afford a decent home in the UK, maybe I am just a little bitter and cynical.
-And that is why I did not enjoy reading this TES article.
+The late, great George Carling had quite a bit to say about this.
+Of course, Emma does not bother to say anything about this possible solution to homelessness (or any other).
+As I am someone who cannot afford a decent home in the UK, maybe I am just a little bitter and cynical.
+And perhaps that is why I did not enjoy reading this TES article.

 Comments